OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 between them.
 The first thing to note is that all of these architectures are moving in the direction of more parallelism.
 CPUs are not only adding CPU cores but also expanding the length of their SIMD operations.
-GPUs have grown to require a high degree of SIMT parallelism.
+GPUs have grown to require a high degree of block and SIMT parallelism.
 It is clear that going forward all architectures will require a significant degree of parallelism in order to achieve high performance.
 The next thing to notice is that all of these architectures have exposed hierarchies of memory.
 On CPUs there's the main system memory, typically DDR, and multiple layers of cache memory.
 On GPUs there's the main CPU memory, the main GPU memory, and various degrees of cache or scratchpad memory.
-Additionally on hybrid architectures, which include two or more different architectures, there exists machines where the two architectures have completely separate memories, some with physically separate but logically the same memory, and some with fully shared memory.
+Additionally on hybrid architectures, which includes two or more different architectures, there exists machines where the two architectures have completely separate memories, some with physically separate but logically the same memory, and some with fully shared memory.

 Because of these complexities, it's important that developers choose a programming model that balances the need for portability with the need for performance.
-Below are four programming models of varrying degrees of both portability and performance.
+Below are four programming models of varying degrees of both portability and performance.
 In a real application it's frequently best to use a mixture of approaches to ensure a good balance between high portability and performance.